readium/guided-navigation/README.md

 > - Cherrypicking roles from EPUB 3 Structural Semantics Vocabulary 1.1: <https://github.com/readium/guided-navigation/discussions/2>
 > - Identifying skippable and escapable roles: <https://github.com/readium/guided-navigation/discussions/3>
 > - Defining a list of roles for Divina: <https://github.com/readium/guided-navigation/discussions/1>

-Each Guided Navigation Object <strong class="rfc">should</strong> document one or more role using the `role` property.

 Roles are inherited from multiple specifications such as [HTML](https://html.spec.whatwg.org/), [ARIA](https://www.w3.org/TR/wai-aria-1.1/), [DPUB ARIA](https://www.w3.org/TR/dpub-aria-1.1/) and [EPUB 3 Semantics Vocabulary](https://www.w3.org/TR/epub-ssv-11/), in order to convey the structural semantics of a publication.